-Easter Sunday is the beginning of a new season of grace and a time of joy and thanksgiving, for Easter is not one day or one solemnity—it is a fifty day celebration, and the fifty days from Easter Sunday to Pentecost Sunday together comprise what the General Instruction terms “the great Sunday.”
+Easter Sunday is the beginning of a new season of grace and a time of joy and thanksgiving for Easter is not one day or one solemnity.
+It is a 50 day celebration and the 50 days from Easter Sunday to Pentecost Sunday together comprise what the General Instruction terms “the great Sunday.”

-Please share the calendar, pass it on, post it on bulletin boards and in elevators, enclose it in Easter cards, insert it in parish bulletins, use it to pray with coworkers, family, and friends at the beginning of a meeting or a meal.
+Please share the calendar, pass it on, post it on bulletin boards and in elevators; enclose it in Easter cards; insert it in parish bulletins, use it to pray with coworkers, family, and friends at the beginning of a meeting or a meal.
 You are encouraged to be creative.
-We claim no copyright as these are sources common to the Franciscan Order and we share them generously.
+We claim no copyright as these are sources common to Pope Francis.
 Peace and all good be yours!
 Click on the images below or click here to download a PDF.

 EASTER PROCLAMATION: THE EXULTET